hn/linkplay-a31/README.md

 Make sure that the time of the newly installed system is correct, otherwise you won't be able to download HTTPS content due to certificate validity problems.

+#### Rescue access point

-:bulb: The system sets up a [rescue access point](openwrt-linkplay-a31/files/etc/init.d/rescue-ap) if there is no WiFi connectivity (e.g. wrong credentials) three minutes after booting.
+When installed to flash, the system sets up a [rescue access point](openwrt-linkplay-a31/files/etc/init.d/rescue-ap) if there is no WiFi connectivity (e.g. wrong credentials) three minutes after booting.
 The SSID is `LINKPLAY` and [passphrase](openwrt-linkplay-a31/files/etc/hostapd-rescue.conf) is `A31A31A31`.
 IP address for SSH connection is `192.168.31.1` (no DHCP server, you have to set IP manually on your client).